OpenSkywork/OpenSkywork-ChineseClassic/README.md

 ## Overview

-`OpenSkywork-ChineseClassic Database` is an open-sourced database of traditional Chinese painting created by `SkyWorks` research team.
+`OpenSkywork-ChineseClassic Database` is an open-sourced database of traditional Chinese paintings created by `SkyWorks` research team.

 This Database contains traditional chinese paintings with attribute labels, with 10166 images and 510 authors in total.